Meet Sama Paama, a 16-year-old, 336-pound defensive tackle (and part-time kicker) and perhaps Chris Petersen’s most interesting recruit ever

-Some at UW believe Paama has the greatest upside of anyone in the Huskies' 2019 class.
+Some at UW believe Sama Paama has the greatest upside of anyone in the Huskies' 2019 class.
+Washington was the first to offer Paama, who plans to enroll in the spring — at just 17 years old.

 David Tautofi didn’t know much about his new 355-pound sophomore lineman, but he knew he wasn’t going to let Sama Paama lie there in the middle of the field forever.